mroemore/oh_snap/README.md

   - *oh_snap* allows your agent to autonomously capture and analyze single-application and full-screen screenshots.
   - *oh_snap* helps to avoid the disclosure of sensitive information by blurring or refusing to capture certain applications.
 This is done client-side, and automatically.
   - *oh_snap* supports Alibaba (Kimi, Qwen), OpenAI (GPT-4o, GPT-4.1), and Anthropic (Claude) vision models.
+  - *oh_snap* is a work in progress and currently only supports X11 and Linux.
 > **NB**: This project is in the early stages of its development, and has only been tested on a limited number of systems.
 We welcome testers, bug reports, and code contributions.

 ## Prerequisites